top of page

 Both lay and ordained practitioners are eligible to live at Korinji.

 Residence at a Zen monastery is a precious opportunity to explore the fundamental questions of our existence.
-Though it is a challenging and at times exhausting way of life, we may — if we give ourselves wholeheartedly to this training — awaken to a new freedom.
+Though it is a challenging and at times exhausting way of life, those who give themselves wholeheartedly to this training may awaken to a new freedom.
 Returning then to the world, our true work begins: a life of compassionate service to others.

-There are two types of Rinzai Zen ordination conferred in our community: monastic (shukke tokudo) and lay (nyudo).
+Two forms of Rinzai Zen ordination are conferred within our community: monastic ordination, shukke tokudo, and lay ordination, nyudo.

-The former is ordination as a Rinzai Zen priest.
-It generally (though not always) requires a period of residential practice at the monastery, and includes training in teaching, ministerial, and ceremonial duties.
-The latter is for senior lay practitioners in our community wishing to express a fuller commitment to the Zen path while still fulfilling their existing family or career obligations.
+Shukke tokudo is ordination as a Rinzai Zen priest.
+It generally, though not always, requires a period of residential practice at the monastery, and includes training in instructional, ministerial, and ceremonial duties.
+Nyudo ordination is for senior lay practitioners in our community who wish to express a fuller commitment to the Zen path while continuing to fulfill existing family or career obligations.

-If you are interested in a vocation of service to others through either kind of ordination, please also read this information.
+If you are interested in a vocation of service to others through either form of ordination, please read the this information.

 bottom of page